telerik/blazor-docs/components/grid/columns/width.md

 * When no column widths are set, the available width is distributed evenly between all Grid columns.

+* To allow the users to auto-fit the column widths to the content, enable [column resizing]({%slug components/grid/columns/resize%}) - a double click on the border between the headers will have the grid adjust the column width according to the size of the data, headers and footers content.

 # See Also

 * [Column Resizing]({%slug components/grid/columns/resize%})